 With permission from CHT, the CHT Model Data Submission Manual was reviewed by APCD states, their vendors, and representatives from national and regional payers in meetings facilitated by the APCD Council.
 The goal was to identify a CDL for APCD efforts that meet current needs of the states and aligned with the capacity of the payers.

 States conducted the first review of the CHT Model Data Submission Manual and agreed that it could serve as the foundation for the Common Data Layout.
 During the process, states considered the business needs for the data elements proposed, the likelihood that payers collect and retain data elements in adjudication systems, and whether the data elements would be useful for analysis.
 Payers were invited to discuss and comment on the draft developed by the states.
 Since the summer of 2016, payers and states have participated in weekly calls to review every proposed data element in the CDL.
-This has resulted in the current draft CDL.

 History of APCD Standards Development

 2015 - Common Data Layout (CDL) Process Begins with APCD Council and partners